TO: Idaho State Board of Chiropractic Physicians

 of Occupational Licenses

-FY 2005: Seventeen (17) complaints have been received.
-Of those, thirteen (13) are under investigation; one (1) was referred for administrative action; and three (3) await Board determination.
+FY 2005: Seventeen (17) complaints were received.
+Of those, five (5) have been closed; ten (10) remain under investigation; and two (2) await Board determination.

-under investigation or pro-review; and one (1)awaits Board determination.
+under investigation or pro-review; and three (3) await Board determination.

 For Board Determination: